 Step Three- Sewing: Once all the fabric is cut it is transported to the sewing department.
-Usually, sewing departments in plush factories are comprised of workers and sewing machines.
-This task is purely manual labor.
+Usually, sewing departments in a plush factories are comprised of workers and sewing machines.
+This task is purely manual labour.
 Workers will sew the textile fabric parts together using sewing machines.

 Optional – Embroidery: If certain fabric requires embroidery they will be embroidered before being sewn to the rest of the fabric.
 Embroidery machines are purely automated and do the job quite rapidly depending on the complexity of the embroidery required.

 Step Four- Joining: the embroidery is finished, the fabric needs to be sewn together in order to obtain a full plush body shape.

 Additional parts can be sewn on at this moment such as hair or other kinds of fabric in order to create the desired plush design required.

 Depending on the type of plush you’re interested in producing, some additional steps may be required.
 For custom stuffed animal clothes, thus additional fabric will need to be cut and sewn and eventually put on the plush doll.

 Step Five- Stuffing: A crucial step of the production of plush toys is the stuffing, referring to the inside of the plush toy.
 All plush dolls are stuffed with material to make the plush bulky and give it the body volume required.
 This is a very important step.
 Each plush needs to be stuffed to the same proportion as the entire order.
 This is important or else the promotional plush toys will be bulkier than others, which may end up giving a strange look to the final product.